strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 ```

 The maximum log size is for all segments in the log.
+In other words, a log will typically end up with approximately _log.retention.bytes/log.segment.bytes_ segments once it reaches a steady state.
 When the maximum log size is reached, older segments are removed.

 Setting a maximum log size does not consider the time messages were appended to a segment.